 Another noticeable difference is that the negiyaki is not typically eaten with the okonomiyaki sauce.

 By now most people would most certainly assume that most – if not all – of Japan’s pancakes originated from the Kansai region in Osaka, which is in Western Japan; however, this is not entirely true.

-It differs because this pancake is a bit runnier and thinner compared to its Okinawan cousin – all thanks to the flavorful dashi broth that’s been added to the batter mix.
+It differs because this pancake is a bit runnier and thinner compared to its Okinawan cousin.
+Chefs add flavorful dashi broth to the batter mix.

-If you’ve never seen a monjayaki savory pancake before, then allow me to describe it to you.
-It will look like melted cheese mixed with crispy vegetables and meats and a caramelized batter on the edges but is quite delicious once you taste it.
+It looks like melted cheese mixed with crispy vegetables and meats and a caramelized batter on the edges.
+It is quite delicious once you taste it.